apache/hudi/website/blog/2021-07-21-streaming-data-lake-platform.md

 ---
-title: "Apache Hudi - The Streaming Data Lake Platform"
+title: "Apache Hudi - The Data Lake Platform"
 excerpt: "It's been called many things.
 But, we have always been building a data lake platform"
 author: vinoth
 category: blog